-WAM relies on volunteer mentors to provide support to women charged with an offence but who have not yet come to court.
+WAM relies on volunteer mentors to provide support to women who are facing criminal charges or are at risk of offending.

 Becoming a mentor

-To become a mentor, you first have to attend a one hour information session and undergo an interview (45-60 minutes).
-All mentors have to complete our training program which can be done as two full days, or equivalent time spread over several weeks.
+To become a mentor we recommend you first attend the Volunteer Information session to ensure this is a good fit for you.
+Once we have received your application form we will invite you to participate in a phone interview (45-60 minutes).
+All prospective mentors then have to complete our training program which is usually conducted over two full days, or equivalent time spread over several weeks.

 This training program covers areas including mentoring, the justice system, building and developing relationships, managing difficulties, well-being and safety, reporting and evaluation.
-All mentors must undertake a Police Check and may be required to have a Working with Children Check (we will pay for them).
+All mentors must undertake a Police Check and may be required to have a Working with Children Check.